vboyev-MSFT/defender-docs/defender-endpoint/linux-pua.md

 ### Use the management console to configure PUA protection:

 In your enterprise, you can configure PUA protection from a management console, such as Puppet or Ansible, similarly to how other product settings are configured.
-For more information, see the [Threat type settings](linux-preferences.md#threat-type-settings) section of the [Set preferences for Defender for Endpoint on Linux](linux-preferences.md) article.
+For more information, see [Threat type settings](linux-preferences.md#threat-type-settings) in [Set preferences for Defender for Endpoint on Linux](linux-preferences.md).

 ## Related articles